Osmanoğlu family

-The Osmanoğlu family are the members of the historical House of Osman (the Ottoman dynasty), which was the namesake and sole ruling house of the Ottoman Empire from 1299 until the establishment of the Republic of Turkey in 1923.

-There were 36 Ottoman sultans who ruled over the Empire, and each one was a direct descendant through the male line of the first Ottoman Sultan, Sultan Osman I. After the deposition of the last Sultan, Mehmed VI, in 1922, and the subsequent abolition of the Ottoman Caliphate in 1924, members of the Imperial family were forced into exile.
-Their descendants now live in many different countries throughout Europe, as well as in the United States, the Middle East, and since they have now been permitted to return to their homeland, many now also live in Turkey.
-When in exile, the family adopted the surname of Osmanoğlu, meaning "son of Osman", after the founder of the House of Osman and direct ancestor of all current family members.
+Osmanoğlu family is a family belonging to the historical House of Osman, which was the ruling house of the Ottoman Empire from 1299 until the abolition of the Ottoman sultanate in 1922, and the Ottoman Caliphate from 1517 until the abolition of the caliphate in 1924.
+In 1924, members of the Osmanoğlu family were forced into exile.
+Their descendants now live in many countries throughout Europe, as well as in the United States, the Middle East, and since they have been permitted to return to their homeland, many now also live in Turkey.

-Heads of the House of Osman since 1923

-The Ottoman dynasty was exiled from Turkey in 1924.
 The female members of the dynasty were allowed to return after 1951, and the male members after 1973.
+The family adopted the surname of Osmanoğlu, meaning "son of Osman".

+Heads of the Osmanoğlu family since 1922

 Below is a list of people who would have been heirs to the Ottoman throne following the abolition of the sultanate on 1 November 1922.
-These people have not necessarily made any claim to the throne; for example Ertuğrul Osman said "Democracy works well in Turkey.".
+These people have not necessarily made any claim to the throne; for example Ertuğrul Osman said "Democracy works well in Turkey."